costanzazanoletti/trailmetrics/backend/auth-service/README.md

     import: optional:file:.env[.properties]
 ```

-## Test ##
+## Test

 Tests run with Profile=Test, src/test/resources/application-test.yml and can run from Intellij and
-from Maven
-plugin inside Intellij
+from Maven plugin inside Intellij.
 Ensure that .env file is present and that environment variables are loaded from .env file

 ### Docker set up

-Docker has no access to classpath, so it uses the /config/application.yml, so the two files must be
-consistent.
-Before starting the container in docker the application must be build with maven `clean package`
+Before starting the container in docker you must create the jar file using maven `clean package`.

 ## RSA Authentication